huynhhoc/effort-estimation-by-using-pre-trained-model/README.md

+# WHAT IS TRANSFER LEARNING?
+Transfer learning is the reuse of a pre-trained model exposed to a large dataset to solve a new problem.
+In other words, it uses knowledge acquired from the pre-trained model to proceed with the new task.
+It is currently very popular in deep learning because it can train deep neural networks with comparatively little data.

+This approach achieves optimal performance faster than training neural networks from scratch because it leverages knowledge (features, weights, etc.) from previously trained models that already understand the features.

 # EFFORT ESTIMATION BY USING PRE-TRAINED MODEL
-This repository provides a pre-trained model to estimate software effort estimation.
+This repository provides a pre-trained model to estimate software development efforts.
 The pre-trained model is trained based on the ISBSG dataset (Release R1, 2020).

 # ISBSG Repository